portal-cornell/robotouille/renderer/configuration/README.md

     }
     "station" = The configuration for stations in the game {
-        "entities" = A list of stations that can be used in the game {
+        "entities" = A dictionary of stations that can be used in the game {
             "station_name1" = The name of the station {
-                "assets" = A list of images for the station.
+                "assets" = A dictionary of images for the station.
 Currently, only one image is supported {
                     "default" = The default image for the station }